-Although Christmas may not be celebrated in the normal fashion this year, families across Europe will still sit down and have a meal together in an attempt to spread cheer in the December darkness.
+Christmas may not be celebrated in the usual fashion this year (again), but families across Europe will still sit down and have a meal together in an attempt to spread some cheer.

 So how do we ensure we’re cutting down on waste during a celebration so often associated with huge quantities of food?